lindenb/jvarkit/docs/VcfCompareCallers.md

     --helpFormat
       What kind of help
       Possible Values: [usage, markdown, xml]
+    --jexl1
+      An optional list of GATK-like JEXL expressions to filter the variants from VCF File 1
+      Default: []
+    --jexl2
+      An optional list of GATK-like JEXL expressions to filter the variants from VCF File 2
+      Default: []
     -c, --noCallIsHomRef
       No Call is HomRef (created when comparing merged vcf with GATK: there is no homref, everything is nocall)